The dominoes are beginning to fall.

 “Of course not!”

-“And if the game remains unfinished then that means the fight wasn’t important enough to begin with,” came the reply from the direction.
+“And if the game remains unfinished then that means the fight wasn’t important enough to begin with,” came the affirmation from the direction.

 “The children went looking for you again, Theta,” Tau said after a pause.

-Iota glanced into the corner as well.
+Iota glanced into the corner.
 “Your identity will be discovered soon, won’t it…?”

 “And then the city will discover us,” came the quiet reply.
 “You sound like you don’t like that idea, Iota.
 Is it that you want to remain hidden for the rest of our time here?”